 In Year 7 and 8 we assess students in a variety of ways including writing newspaper articles, creating information booklets, designing sacred spaces, writing reports and even asking them to create something to express their identity.

 In Year 9 we assess students in the skills of explain, describe and evaluate.
 Students are given a variety of different styles of assessment questions and are provided with sentence starters and scaffolding.

 Key Stage 4:

-At Key Stage 4 we follow the AQA Religious Studies A exam specification.
-We study the religions of Christianity and Islam and 4 of the themes modules
+At Key Stage 4 we follow the AQA religious studies exam specification.
+We study the religions of Christianity and Islam and four of the themes modules.

-In year 10 we cover 4 of the modules;
+In Year 10 we cover four of the modules:

 - Islam Practices - How do Muslims behave and express their faith?